railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	functions that manage your communications with your suppliers.

 The concept of a “case” is used to handle arbitrary different types of relationship, each derived from a generic method.
-You can use it for all types of communication such as order enquiries, quality problems, management of a call center, record tracking, support requests and job offers.
+OpenERP provide the following efficiently "Case" management system.

+* Leads
+* Opportunities
+* Meetings
+* Phone Calls
+* Claims
+* Helpdesk and Support
+* Fund Raising

 Open ERP ensures that each case is handled effectively by the system's users, customers and suppliers.
 It can automatically reassign a case, track it for the new owner, send reminders by email